Family Studies, Minor

 The interdisciplinary Family Studies Minor is designed to:

-- enhance students’ understanding of the issues and problems confronting contemporary families from sociological, developmental, psychological, historical, religious, economic, and anthropologic perspectives;
+- Enhance students’ understanding of the issues and problems confronting contemporary families from sociological, developmental, psychological, historical, religious, economic, and anthropologic perspectives;

-- examine the well-being of diverse individuals and families over the lifespan including the dynamic relations within families and the interaction between families and society;
+- Examine the well-being of diverse individuals and families over the lifespan including the dynamic relations within families and the interaction between families and society;

-- provide an interdisciplinary liberal arts base for students who wish to pursue graduate study and careers working to improve the lives of individuals, families and communities; and
+- Provide an interdisciplinary liberal arts base for students who wish to pursue graduate study and careers working to improve the lives of individuals, families and communities; and

-- provide a knowledge of family studies that will foster personal and social development of the individual student.
+- Provide a knowledge of family studies that will foster personal and social development of the individual student.

 Code | Title | Credits |